Sara-Strasner-401-advanced-javascript/learning-journal/git-github-notes.md

 ### Committing a File
 After staging one or multiple files, you should commit the changes and record what you did within the commit message:

 `$ git commit -m “made change x,y,z”`

+### Pushing Changes
+Next, you would push changes to a remote repository.
+We will discuss remote repositories in more depth in the next section.
+For now, we will look at a general overview of pushing changes to remotes.

+Example:

+`$ git push origin master`
+> This command pushes changes from the local “master” branch to the remote repository named “origin”.